kelray/USB-9-DOF-IMU-Viewer/README.md

 # USB-9-DOF-IMU-Viewer
-Desktop app to view &amp; log MPU9250 9DOF Inertial Measurement Unit (IMU) data to PC
+Desktop app to view &amp; log MPU9250 9DOF Inertial Measurement Unit (IMU) data to PC.

 **Project hardware:**

 The hardware used is based on GY-9250 module (MPU9250 9DOF IMU sensor from InvenSense) and MCP2221A USB-to-I2C bridge from Microchip.
 The MCP2221A communicates with the MPU9250 via I2C interface only.

+Both the MCP2221A and the MPU9250 module are powered directly from the USB 5v power.
+The GY-9250 module has onboard 3.3v voltage regulator.

 **Schematic:**